 Stopped by because you are looking for information on bimrocks?
 Then go to my bimrocks website for the current collection of resources on bimrocks for geological and geotechnical practitioners.

 What are bimrocks?
 Bimrocks are block-in-matrix rocks, mixtures of stronger blocks of rock surrounded by weaker matrix rocks.
-Bimrocks are geologically, spatially, and mechanically heterogeneous.
+Bimsoils are analogous, being blocks within a soil matrix.
+Bimrocks and bimsoils are geologically, spatially, and mechanically heterogeneous.
 Bimrocks include melanges, fault rocks, weathered rocks, lahars and some “rock/soil mixtures.”

 Isn’t bimrocks a silly word?
-It looks silly, sure.
-Nevertheless, it is a serious geological engineering term.
-I coined the geologically neutral word bimrocks to focus engineers’ attentions on the fundamental and troublesome fabric of strong rock blocks in weak rock matrix, regardless of geological origins and euphonious geological names.
+No. It is a serious geological engineering term.
+I coined the geologically neutral word bimrocks in 1992 to focus engineers’ attentions on the fundamental and troublesome fabric of strong rock blocks in weak rock matrix, regardless of geological origins and euphonious geological names.
 Geology is important, but engineers generally do not understand the rich language of geology and are confused by (and even dismissive of) geological words.

-Aren’t bimrocks rare?
+Are bimrocks rare?
 No, they are very common.
-So there is no excuse to ignore them.
-I don’t: I live and work near San Francisco, which hosts the Franciscan Complex (“the Franciscan” for short), a regional-scale jumble of shards of earth’s crust, interspersed with some of the most spectacular melanges and bimrocks in the world.
+I live and work near San Francisco, which hosts the Franciscan Complex (“the Franciscan” for short), a regional-scale jumble of shards of earth’s crust, interspersed with some of the most spectacular melanges and bimrocks in the world.
 I have written some on such rocks, but others write far more: there are thousands of papers on melanges, a good proportion focused on those of the Franciscan.
 If you are interested in San Francisco area bimrocks, then look at this 2018 Field Trip Guide.